gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 It was.
 She even recognized the tune:
 it was the one her parents had used to teach her the alphabet.
-Hearing it come from a patchwork bot big enough for her and her sister to ride on was the most frightening thing that had happened to her that day.
+Hearing it come from the patchwork bot was somehow the most frightening thing that had happened to her that day.

 "Well, um, we shouldn't keep you from it,"
 Maddy said brightly,